 The referees decide which goal is used.
 The referees make a coin toss, and the winning team chooses whether they wish to throw first or last.
-The opposite sequence is used for all subsequent throws, if the throwing has to continue because the score is still tied after the first five throws each.
+After each sequence of five throws the starting team will change if the throwing has to continue because the score is still tied after five throws each.

 For such a continuation, each team shall again nominate five players.
 All or some of them may be the same as in the first round.
 This method of nominating five players at a time continues as long as it is necessary.
 However, the winner is now decided as soon as there is a goal difference after both teams have had the same number of throws.
+If a 7-metre throwing is decided in the first round before both teams have executed five throws each, it is not necessary to execute the remaining throws.